 Manna Gum stories.

-Gadubanud cultural stories around the give and take ethos of the manna gum tree are brought to life creatively through imagery, film, children’s books and an exhibition to share them all.
+Gadubanud cultural stories around the give and take ethos of the manna gum tree are brought to life creatively through imagery, film, a new children’s book and an exhibition to share them all.

 A project produced in collaboration with Amy Tsilemanis